chromice/ae/README.md

 ]);
 ```

-Alternatively, we could write a more generic rule that handles all root level pages by using a placeholder and mapping it to a function:
+Or we can write a more generic rule that handles all root level pages by using a placeholder and mapping it to a function:

 ```php
 // GET /about-us HTTP/1.1